-PricewaterhouseCoopers LLP has issued an audit opinion on the consolidated financial statements as at December 31, 2022 and 2021 and for the years then ended.
+PricewaterhouseCoopers LLP has issued an audit opinion on the consolidated financial statements as at December 31, 2023 and 2022 and for the years then ended.
 PricewaterhouseCoopers LLP has advised that they are independent within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Alberta.
+Deloitte & Touche LLP provided a report dated March 29, 2023 on the financial statements of South Texas Gateway Terminal LLC as at December 2022 and 2021 and for the years then ended contained in the Business Acquisition Report.
+Deloitte & Touche LLP advised that they are independent with respect to South Texas Gateway Terminal LLC under the American Institute of Certified Public Accountants Code of Professional Conduct, and its interpretations and rulings.